 What does Construction Management do?
 What is Construction Project Management?
-To be sure, there is no one universal construction management definition.
-But unquestionably a significant goal of being a Construction Manager is to guard and protect the Owner’s best interests in the project.
+Sadly, there isn’t a universal construction management definition.
+Unquestionably, a major goal of Construction Management is to guard and protect the Owner’s best interests on the project.
 Of all such interests, none is more important than achievement of project critical success factors and ultimate project success.

 CPM Mechanics: Must Reading for Construction Managers

 As Construction Managers, you have a unique opportunity and responsibility to enlighten your clients (Project Owners) as to what is actually causing construction deadlines to be missed.
 Let’s face it: The Construction Owners are to be found at the center of the Problem, the Impact, and the Solution.
 And they look to YOU, as their construction management consultant, for advice on how to make things better.

 The Problem: How Owners Cause Project Delays